tejastank/phoneserver/README.md

 # Phone Server
-## Easily access files from your computer or android android via simpleHTTPServer
+## Easily access files from your computer or android device via simpleHTTPServer
 ### Uses Kivy and simpleHTTPServer

 Easily browse files on your android device via webbrowser.